munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## Intent

-*Define behavior in a subclass using a set of operations provided to it by its base class.*
+*Define behavior in a subclass using a set of operations provided by its base class.*

 ## Motivation

-Every kid has dreamed of being a superhero, but, unfortunately, cosmic rays are in short supply here on Earth.
+Every kid has dreamed of being a superhero, but unfortunately, cosmic rays are in short supply here on Earth.
 Games that let you pretend to be a superhero are the closest approximation.
-Because our game designers have never learned to say, "no", *our* superhero game is planning to have dozens, if not hundreds of different superpowers that heroes may have.
+Because our game designers have never learned to say, "no", *our* superhero game is planning to have dozens, if not hundreds, of different superpowers that heroes may have.

 Our plan is that we'll have a `Superpower` base class.
-Then we'll have a <span name="lots">derived</span> class that implements each superpower.
+Then, we'll have a <span name="lots">derived</span> class that implements each superpower.
 We'll divvy up the design doc among our team of programmers and get coding.
 When we're done, we'll have a hundred superpower classes.